AbdullinAM/kex-jb2021-presentation/presentation.md

 	* evaluation and publication
 	* integrate Reanimator with concolic mode
 * extend standard library support
-	* support of state chages in lambdas
+	* support of state changes in lambdas
 	* more classes
 * move towards concolic testing